atao60/Angular4-systemjs0_20-transpile-on-browser/README.md

 The package `lite-server`, with the help of `Browsersync`, serves the static content, detects changes, refreshes the browser, ...

-When the demo is launched as a page from the local FS, then a manual refresh from the root file (src/index.html) is requiered to take in account any change.
+When the demo is launched as a page from a file (src/index.html) on the local FS, then a manual refresh from this same file is requiered to take in account any change.

 How to start
 -----